Home page

 Welcome to the Library and Permanent Collection of the Art Students League of New York!

-The League’s library is a non-circulating collection of over 4,000 volumes built largely by the donations from generations of artists.
-Its unique strengths include instructional texts on various artistic media, manuals on artists' materials, and books written by and about League artists.
-The library is located between the second and third floors in our historic Beaux-Arts building in Manhattan and is open to League students, members, and instructors.
-Researchers are welcome by appointment.
+The League's library is a non-circulating research collection of nearly 6,000 volumes assembled largely through donations from generations of artists.
+Its particular strengths include instructional texts on artistic media, manuals on artists' materials, and books written by and about League artists.
+Together, these holdings reflect the League's long tradition of artist-to-artist learning and practical studio instruction.

 More than 2,600 works of art by over 1000 unique artists who have taught and/or studied at the League comprise its permanent collection of artworks.
 This collection ranges from sculpture and paintings to prints and drawings, reflecting the disciplines taught at the League.
 In recent years, efforts have been made to catalogue and digitize these holdings.
 Here, they are presented as a comprehensive and authoritative database for use by the public—scholars, artists, and art lovers around the world.